chibiboba/JS-120/All the Notes/Lesson 4 Notes.md

 #### Mix-ins

 - **Mix-ins**:  pattern that adds methods and properties from one object to another.
 It's not  (inheritance) delegation with prototpes; the mix-in pattern copies the properties of one object to another with `Object.assign` or some similar technique.
+  - Mixins are useful for organizing similar methods that may be relevant to multiple classes.
   - More appropriate in a "has - a" relationship
     - use mix-in over defining a parent class.
     - Use parent class if you want to extend the abilities of a parent class